-One or two row hot water and steam heating and preheating coils can be factory installed.
+One, two, or 4 row hot water coils and one or two row steam heating and preheating coils can be factory installed.
 All valve controls for heating operation are field supplied and field installed.
 Hot water and steam coil connections are spun copper tube.

-Water coils must not be subjected to entering air temperatures below 3.3°C (38°F) to prevent coil freeze-up.
+Water coils must not be subjected to entering air temperatures below 3.3°C (38°F) to prevent coil freezeup.
 If air temperature across the coil is going to be below this value, use a glycol solution to match the coldest air expected.